migsdigs/Hiwonder_xArm_ESP32/README.md

    ```
    Which indicates that the serial is connected to `ttyUSB0`.

 3. To end the connection with micro-ROS press `ctrl + c` in the terminal.
+The LED on pin 4 will turn off.
 To restart the connection with micro-ROS just run `ros2 run micro_ros_agent micro_ros_agent serial --dev /dev/ttyUSB0 -v6`.

   **Before proceeding, cut power to the servos and then restore it, to restart them.** I have found that this gives better responsiveness and less likely for the servos to fail on read or write commands.